Stefal/gopro2frames/README.md

 * `--time_warp`: The script does not support timewarp mode set to Auto speed (because it's impossible to determine the capture rate).
 Set the timewarp speed used when shooting in this field
 	* default: `auto`
 	* options: `auto`, `2x`, `5x`, `10x`, `15x`, `30x`
-* `quality`: sets the extracted quality between 1-6.
+* `--quality`: sets the extracted quality between 1-6.
 1 being the highest quality (but slower processing).
 This is value used for ffmpeg `-q:v` flag.
 	* default: `1`
 	* options: `1`,`2`,`3`,`4`,`5`,`6`
-* `debug`: enable debug mode.
+* `--debug`: enable debug mode.
 	* Default: `FALSE`
 	* options: `TRUE`,`FALSE`